The USA’s best cities for a car-free break

 Only in Miami walking tour: Watch tobacco leaves being hand-rolled into fine cigars and visit the oldest bar in Little Havana with Little Havana Tours.

 New York City, New York

 Hit the streets of

 NYC is surely the poster child for car-free living.
 A sprawling network of affordable public transport, combined with clusters of buzzy neighbourhoods best explored by foot, makes ditching the motor an absolute breeze.
 Take a walk on the wild side at the High Line, a rails-to-trails pathway weaving its way through 1.45-miles of urban landscape.
 Next, amble through the hidden gardens of Queens or pound the pavement in the East Village, ducking into independent boutiques along the way.

-Only in NYC walking tour: Eat your way through the Lower East Side’s rich immigrant history with Get Your Guide’s 2.5-hour culinary tour.
+Only in NYC walking tour: Eat your way through the the city’s rich immigrant history with Get Your Guide’s three-hour food tour.